git-big-picture/git-big-picture/README.rst

    $ pip install git-big-picture

-Alternatively, Just run it straight from a clone or download:
+Alternatively, just run it straight from a clone or download:

 .. code:: console